5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-RTC0)/README.md

 }
 ```

-> The above is the case where the ``RTC`` device is disabled, and the counterfeit method is as follows.
+The above is the case where the `RTC` device is disabled, and the counterfeit method is as follows:

 ```swift
 DefinitionBlock ("", "SSDT", 2, "ACDT", "RTC0", 0)